iqtier/automedic/README.md

 - Prisma: Next-generation ORM for Node.jsand TypeScript.

 - PostgreSQL: Open-source relational database.

+- TailwindCSS: CSS library for styling.

+- nexAuth: auth library for user authentication and session management

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.